 What is relationship marketing and why is it important?

-Relationship marketing is a business strategy through which a company maintains a constant communication with its target audience.
-You could say that, through relationship marketing, you want to transform your customers into your partners rather than having solely a transaction oriented relationship.
-The idea is to give something to your customers – an added value and a feeling of importance before you expect anything back.
+Relationship marketing is a business strategy through which a company maintains in constant communication with its target audience.
+You could say that, through relationship marketing, you want to transform your customers into your partners rather than having solely a transaction-oriented relationship.
+The idea is to give something to your customers — an added value and a feeling of importance before you expect anything back.
 Direct economic benefits are sometimes hard to derive from relationship marketing and that’s why many companies are reluctant to use it, but benefits that usually come out of it are invaluable: